rreece/deep-learning-101/introduction.md

 ![Example activation functions, Bishop, p.
 184](img/bishop-activation-functions-p184.png)

-Note that we need the *activation functions*, $\phi$, to add a nonlinearity, because otherwise, if every layer was just linear matrix multiply, then the layers could be effectively reduced to one:
+Note that we need the *activation functions*, $\phi$, to add a nonlinearity, because otherwise, if every layer was just a linear matrix multiply, then the layers could be effectively reduced to one:

 $$ \vec{y} = W_{n} \ldots W_{2} W_{1} \vec{x} = W \vec{x} $$